 - CLEP math or English exam with credit-granting score of 50.
-Click here for list of accepted CLEP exams.
+Click here for a list of accepted CLEP exams.

 - AP® math or English exam with qualifying credit-granting score.
-Click here for list of accepted AP® exams and qualifying scores.
+Click here for a list of accepted AP® exams and qualifying scores.

 - A grade of C or better in college-level English or math from an accredited college.
 Official transcripts are required.

-Penn Highlands requires the ACT, SAT, CLEP, AP® or GED™ transcript report, or high school transcripts within 5 years that include ACT or SAT scores.
+Penn Highlands requires the ACT, SAT, CLEP, AP®, or GED™ transcript report, or high school transcripts within 5 years that include ACT or SAT scores.
 Once received, the College will authorize the student to register.

 Additional ACCUPLACER placement testing information:

-- Free of charge for admitted students
+- Free of charge for admitted students.

 - Untimed (take your time and do your best).